ViscousTests/website/content/docs/lifestyle-optimizations/daily-habits.md

 ## Food

- - **Breakfast:** eat a somewhat large one, with a focus on protein/fat and maybe some carbs.
+### Schedule

+ - **Breakfast:** Oats, fruit, not too much fat.
+Not too large.
  - **Lunch:** eat one, but try to wait until hungry again from breakfast.
    This could be 5+ hours later.
    Focus on protein/fat with some carbs like potatoes/grains.
+   Eating only fats/greens can lead to low energy and continued hunger.
    If eating desserts during the day, eat them now.
  - **Dinner:** eat only if hungry.
    Focus on mainly whole grain carbs, avoid fat and salt!